Inle Princess Resort

 Balloon Experience Over Inle Lake

 For balloon enthusiasts, Inle Lake offers rare variety.
-The weather patterns mean it is possible to both soar above the mountains or to float gently above the lake, only a few metres from the water, all on the same trip.
+The weather patterns mean it is possible to both soar above the mountains or to float gently above the lake, only a few meters from the water, all on the same trip.

 Full Day Inle Lake